-All documents to be signed by the parish's solicitor and approved as being in order for signing.
+All documents to be signed by the BOA's lawyer and approved as being in order for signing.
 This includes the Sale and Purchase Agreement and the land transfer instruction form.
 The cost of this review is an expense associated with the property purchase and will be paid by the parish.